stape-io/md5-hash-variable/README.md

    - **Console Logging**: Control whether logs should be displayed in the console during debugging or production.
    - **BigQuery Logging**: Optionally log hash-related data to Google BigQuery for further analysis (requires BigQuery setup).

+*Note: this variable only works for Stape-hosted GTM containers.*

 ## Parameters

 - **Value to be Hashed**: The string or value you want to convert to an MD5 hash.